sprat-kv/jobseeker-analytics/CONTRIBUTING.md

 Keep reading to install the app.

-You may run into issues - email help@jobba.help for help :)
+You may run into issues - email help@justajobapp.com for help :)

-## How can I install the app directly on my computer?
+## How can I install the app directly on my computer? [⬆️ Back to Table of Contents](#table-of-contents)

 ### Clone the repo
 1. On Windows: We recommend that you use WSL2.
 [Installation instructions here](https://learn.microsoft.com/en-us/windows/wsl/).